People often develop lumps in their neck or may have a sensation of fullness or pain in the ears and may have hearing loss.

 Diagnosis of Nasopharyngeal Cancer

 To diagnose nasopharyngeal cancer, a doctor first examines the nasopharynx with a special mirror or flexible viewing tube (endoscope).
 If a tumor is found, a doctor does a biopsy of the tumor, in which a sample of tissue is removed and examined under a microscope.
-Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) of the base of the skull and magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) of the head, nasopharynx, and base of the skull are done to evaluate the extent of the cancer.
-A positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET) scan also commonly is done to assess the extent of the cancer and the lymph nodes in the neck.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) of the base of the skull and magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the head, nasopharynx, and base of the skull are done to evaluate the extent of the cancer.
+A positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET) scan also commonly is done to assess the extent of the cancer and the lymph nodes in the neck.

 Early treatment improves the prognosis of nasopharyngeal cancer significantly.
 About 60 to 75% of people with early-stage cancer have a good outcome and survive at least 5 years after the diagnosis.
 Less than 40% of people with stage IV cancer survive at least 5 years after the diagnosis.